Tattoo: Identity Through Ink

 Another partner is Brock Swenson, owner of Brock’s Valhalla Tattoos in Decorah.
 Swenson has established himself as one of the country’s leading tattoo artists, receiving international acclaim and winning some of the industry’s leading awards.

 Toppling Goliath, one of the premiere craft beer producers in the world, is launching a new brew, “Valkyrie Strike,” in conjunction with the exhibition.
 Founded by Clark and Barb Lewey in 2009 in Decorah, Toppling Goliath has become world-renown for IPAs and barrel-aged stouts.
 Toppling Goliath beers have been named number one in the world by Ratebeer.
 Brock Swenson designed the distinctive label for Valkyrie Strike, which was brewed with a heritage Norwegian yeast strain called Kevik.
-Valkyrie Strike IPA bottles will be sold exclusively at Toppling Goliath Brewing Co. and Vesterheim’s Museum Store for one month from May 18-June 18, and after that as supplies last.
+Valkyrie Strike IPA bottles will be sold exclusively at Toppling Goliath Brewing Co. and Vesterheim’s Museum Store as supplies last.

 We are, of course, deeply grateful to exhibit sponsors Nick and Courtney Rowley, who have made the entire exhibit possible.

 Do you want to be part of the exhibit?
 Post a photo and story of your tattoo on Instagram or Twitter and tag it with #vesterheimink.
 If you’re on Facebook, tag Vesterheim Norwegian-American Museum and use #vesterheimink.
 Posts with this hashtag will be shared live in the gallery and here on our website!